JedLee6/MNN/apps/Android/MnnLlmChat/docs/YouTube_Video_Script.md

 *[Speak: "Can you explain what a neural network is in simple terms?"]*

-Watch the status — it goes from **Listening**, to **Processing**, to **Thinking** — you can actually see when the model is in its thinking phase — and then it starts **Speaking** the response.
+Watch the status — it goes from **Listening**, to **Processing**, to **Thinking**, and then it starts **Speaking** the response.

-*[Let the AI respond for a few seconds]*
+*[Let the AI respond]*

-And here's the cool part —
+Notice how **fast** the response comes back.
+Without the vision model, the response speed is noticeably quicker — because the LLM doesn't need to process any image data.
+For pure voice conversations, this gives you a snappy, low-latency experience.

 ### 2.3 — Voice Interruption Demo

 **[SCREEN RECORDING — interrupt the AI mid-speech]**

-I can **interrupt it mid-sentence** just by speaking!
+Now here's the cool part — I can **interrupt the AI mid-sentence** just by speaking.

 *[Speak while AI is talking: "Actually, can you give me a shorter answer?"]*

 See that?
-The AI immediately stopped, and it's now processing my new request.
+The AI **immediately stopped**, and it's now processing my new request.
 This is **full-duplex voice interaction** — the microphone stays active even while the AI is speaking.
 The moment it detects my voice, it cancels the current response and starts fresh.

 Just like a real conversation.

+The app uses Android's hardware **Acoustic Echo Canceler** so it doesn't hear its own voice through the mic.
+This is critical — without it, the AI's TTS output would be picked up by the microphone and cause a feedback loop.

-### 2.4 — Live Video Vision Demo
+### 2.4 — Live Video Vision Demo (Front & Back Camera)

 **[SCREEN RECORDING — enable camera]**

-Now, here's where it gets really interesting.
+Now, here's where it gets really exciting.
 See this camera button?
 Let me tap it.

-*[Tap camera button — camera preview appears]*
+*[Tap camera button — camera preview appears with back camera]*

-Now the app is showing a live camera preview.
-I'm going to point it at something and ask a question.
+The app is now showing a live camera preview.
+Let me point it at something and ask a question.

 *[Point camera at an object — e.g., a book, a plant, a keyboard]*

 *[Speak: "What do you see in front of me?"]*

 The app automatically **captures a photo** the moment I start speaking, compresses it, and sends it along with my voice transcript to the vision-capable language model.
-The AI can now "see" what I'm looking at and describe it.
+The AI can now **"see"** what I'm looking at and describe it.

 *[Let the AI respond]*

-This is essentially the same experience as ChatGPT's live video mode — but it's all happening **on my phone, offline**.
+This is essentially the same experience as ChatGPT's live video mode — but it's all happening **on my phone, completely offline**.

-I can also switch between front and back cameras with this button here.
+Now let me switch to the **front camera** —

 *[Tap camera switch button]*

+*[Speak: "What do I look like right now?"]*

+*[Let the AI respond]*

+You can freely switch between front and back cameras during the conversation.
+The vision model handles both seamlessly.

 ---

-## PART 3 — How It Works (4:00 – 7:00)
+## PART 3 — How It Works (5:00 – 7:30)

 **[TALKING HEAD + architecture diagram overlay]**

 Alright, let's talk about how this actually works under the hood.
-There are **four key components** in the pipeline:
+There are **four key components** in the pipeline.

 ### 3.1 — The Pipeline

 **[Show data flow diagram]**

-The flow is simple:
+The flow is straightforward:

 1. **Microphone** captures your voice as raw PCM audio at 16kHz.
 2. **ASR (Automatic Speech Recognition)** — powered by Sherpa-MNN — converts that audio into text in real time, right on the device.